-Combining Vietnamese hospitality with the European heritage of luxury lifestyle, Sofitel Legend Metropole Hanoi exudes charm of colonial Indochina.
+Combining Vietnamese hospitality with the European heritage of luxury lifestyle, Sofitel Legend Metropole Hanoi exudes the charm of colonial Indochina.

-Built in the French style in 1901, this historic building is steeped in the charm of a bygone era.
-Its green shutters, paneling and a lush courtyard lawn are archetypal of the colonial era and evoke scenes from The Quiet American, the novel Graham Greene finished here.
+Built-in the French style in 1901, this historic building is steeped in the charm of a bygone era.
+Its green shutters, paneling, and a lush courtyard lawn are archetypal of the colonial era and evoke scenes from The Quiet American, the novel Graham Greene finished here.

-Famous place, celebrated names
+Famous place celebrated names

-Over one hundred years of history means there is no shortage of a well-known names amongst the former guests.
+Over one hundred years of history means there is no shortage of well-known names amongst the former guests.

 It was here that the pacifist Jane Fonda lived during the war in the sixties, here Roger Moore had his Vietnamese dishes served in the Spice Garden restaurant.
 Charlie Chaplin chose to stay in Metropole during his honeymoon: the room he stayed in is named after the actor.

 The historical Metropole Wing is like a journey back in time.
 Its traditional lobby, lined with dark wood, has bamboo furniture and attractive oval staircases.
-The rooms are decorated in traditional themes, with wooden floors, cane furniture, classic fixtures and shutters.
+The rooms are decorated in traditional themes, with wooden floors, cane furniture, classic fixtures, and shutters.

 Metropole has two restaurants; Le Beaulieu is popular in Hanoi for classic French cuisine, and the Spices Garden is a great place to sample the local Vietnamese cuisine.